pandasseabornplotlyFor additional resources, check out the following:

 g.set(xscale='log');

-keyword argument to make sure the income groups are ordered properly:
+We can use the hue_order keyword argument to make sure the income groups are ordered properly:

 income_order= ['Low', 'Lower middle', 'Upper middle', 'High']